zhaicongrong/sophomore_year/Parallel and Sequential Data structure/4th_Homework.md

 `privious(S, A) = Select(S, Rank(S, A) - 1)`

 `next(S, A) = select(S, Rank(S, A) + 1)`

-#### 13-1 Cost of bulk operations

-Show that the work of the bulk operations, intersection, difference, and union is $O(n+m)$, where n and m are the sum of the sizes of the inputs.

-(同exercise.
-12.8)

-#### 13-2 implementing fromseq

-What is the work and span of each of the implementations of fromSeq in Example 13.8.

-(Exercise.
-12.10)

 #### 13-3 Union on Different Sizes